Healthcare in Nigeria: Recruitment and Retention of Health Workers

 Nigeria has faced a persistent challenge of healthcare worker shortages, exacerbated by brain drain, where medical professionals migrate to countries with better working conditions and higher salaries.
 To address this, the government has introduced various incentives and training programs aimed at recruiting and retaining health professionals.
-Initiatives such as the Midwives Service Scheme (MSS) and the National Health Workforce Registry focus on deploying skilled personnel to underserved areas and tracking workforce distribution.
+Initiatives such as the Midwives Service Scheme (MSS) and the National Health Workforce Registry focus on deploying skilled personnel to under-served areas and tracking workforce distribution.
 Some states have implemented salary adjustments, hazard allowances, and continuous professional development programs to improve working conditions and discourage migration.
 However, challenges such as poor remuneration, inadequate working environments, and job dissatisfaction continue to drive health professionals abroad, affecting healthcare service delivery in the country.